PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 Created by former PayPal COO David Sacks, burn multiple measures how much you're spending to grow revenue.
 The less you spend, the more efficient your growth.
 More efficient growth = stronger product-market fit.

 Because it measures efficiency rather than product-market fit directly, it's best used as a way to prove how _strong_ your product-market fit is.
-For this reason, it's especially useful for later-stage startups seeking further investment.
+It's especially useful for later-stage startups seeking further investment, but it's a board-level metric – i.e. product teams won't find it useful.

 To calculate your burn multiple, divide your net burn during a period (e.g. a quarter) with net new annual revenue for the same period: